wilmarino1/PetTracker/README.md

-A comprehensive iOS app for tracking your Pet's health, wellness, and daily activities.
+A comprehensive iOS app for tracking your Pet's health and wellness.

 ## Features